juliangrove/trivalent-alternatives/README.md

 # trivalent-alternatives

-Reasoning about trivalent alternative semantics in Coq.
+Reasoning about the trivalent encoding of alternative in Coq.
 Proves that S#, where S# α = α → {⊤, ⊥, #}, is a monad.